15 Best Things to Do in Altamonte Springs (FL)

 Park Avenue Shopping District

-Winter Park’s Park Avenue has been an exclusive shopping destination for decades.
-Even as far back as the 1880s, it was an exclusive retreat of the area’s rich and famous.
+Winter Park’s main street, Park Avenue has been an exclusive shopping destination for decades.
+Even as far back as the 1880s, this tree-lined, brick-paved artery was a haunt for the area’s rich and famous.

 Charles Hosmer Morse Museum of American ArtSource: 407apartments.com / Flickr